Docker Tutorial on Real-World Examples

 Advantages of Docker Container

-Pushing further the analogy with a glass package, let’s dig into a Docker container essence:
+Pushing further the analogy with a glass package or jar in our Docker container tutorial, let’s see what else a Docker container has in its essence:

 • It was made to store stuff.
-As its glass fellow, a Docker container stores things and keeps them ready to use anytime.
+A Docker container stores different things and keeps them ready to use anytime as well as its glass fellow.

 • It is light.
-A Docker container weights only tens of MBs.
-So you don’t need to wait long until it downloads to a cloud server.
+A Docker container weighs only tens of MBs, so you don’t need to wait for an hour until it downloads to a cloud server.

 • Containers are standard.
-New tendencies in glass containers making are unlikely to appear.
-The same goes for software containers as Docker has determined their shape.
+New tendencies in glass container making are unlikely to appear and the same goes for software containers as Docker has determined their shape.
 Now they are standard and thus quite portable.

 • Containers are user-friendly.
-Glass jars are easy to use as they have the main part and a cover.
-Docker containers have understandable interface as well.
-It is simple for new users to study out.
+Glass jars are easy to use as they have the main part and a cover, nothing special.
+Docker containers have an understandable interface as well that is simple for new users to study out.

-• Works wherever you like.
-You can take it to any place and make it work everywhere.
-It can be on your own PC, on your neighbor’s one, or on a cloud service such as Microsoft Azure.
-Moreover, you can move your container to other Docker environment without difficulties within one OS.
+• It works wherever you like.
+You can take it to any place and make it work everywhere: on your own PC, on your neighbor’s one, or on a cloud service such as Microsoft Azure.
+Moreover, you can move your container to another Docker environment without difficulties within one OS.

 • It is safe.
 It is safer to run an app in an isolated container.
 Docker on default allows developers to use its isolating potential on the whole.